data-apis/array-api/spec/purpose_and_scope.md

   they implement may try to convert "foreign" input, or raise an exception.
   This behaviour is hard to specify; ensuring only a single array type is used is best left to the end user._

-### TBD whether or not in scope, or for a later version

-- Random number generation, Fourier transforms, and miscellaneous functionality like a padding function.

-  _This will be decided later, depending on whether "optional extensions" will be added to the standard._

 ### Implications of in/out of scope